You love your pool. Its calm, cool waters are a refreshing sight on a hot day, and you can’t wait to dive in!

 Bubbles Belong in Bathtubs, Not Pools

-When you see air bubbles in your otherwise perfect pool, you have every right to be concerned.
-A few now and then might be no big deal, but in general, they don’t belong.
+You have every right to be concerned when you see air bubbles in your otherwise perfect pool.
+A few now and then might be no big deal, but generally, they don’t belong.
 And when accompanied by that terrible grinding sound from the pump, you know you have a problem.

 Luckily, air bubbles are a common issue that most pool owners can tackle on their own.
 It might be as simple as adding more water to your pool or replacing an o-ring in your pump lid.